waveyboym/Chat-App/README.md

 3. For a non-frameless window, open <a href="https://github.com/waveyboym/Chat-App/blob/main/Fiddle%20Chat%20App/src-tauri/tauri-noframe.txt">tauri-noframe.txt</a> and select, copy and paste everything into <a href="https://github.com/waveyboym/Chat-App/blob/main/Fiddle%20Chat%20App/src-tauri/tauri.conf.json">tauri.conf.json</a>

 # Adding more colour themes
-1. To add another colour theme, first go to <a href="https://github.com/waveyboym/Chat-App/blob/main/Fiddle%20Chat%20App/src/components/sub_components/Themes.tsx">Themes.tsx</a> and go to line 155 and copy and paste the code above it; it looks like this :
+1. To add another colour theme, first go to <a href="https://github.com/waveyboym/Chat-App/blob/main/Fiddle%20Chat%20App/src/components/sub_components/Themes.tsx">Themes.tsx</a> and go to a line after the last "theme-selector" div and paste the following replacing "light-yellow-col | dark-yellow-col" and "lyellow | dyellow" with the name of your colour and the text in between h3 tags with the name of your colour to display:
 ```
 <div className="theme-selector">
             <motion.div